 Textbooks for courses in the college division may be purchased from the college bookstore.
 The cost of books ranges from \$350 to \$400 per semester.
+Many courses utilize ebooks which will be available to you through the Canvas portal.
 School supplies (paper, pencils, pens, souvenirs, etc.) are available in the bookstore.